cesaro/cunf/NOTES.rst

 - new method Speccheck::verify is untested, as well as _do_partial_verification, test it with some small net

+- The new version of Cna, in C++, integrated in Cunf, is implemented in the classes Speccheck, methods load_spec() and verify().
+It only works for unfoldings of plain nets, see Cunfsat::encode()

+- Document somewhere the format of the spec files!!
+It's not difficult to guess it by looking at the spec_lexer.l

 Changelog:
 - v1.6 Installation
 - v1.5 CUF03 format